Aman-singh143/Aman-singh143/README.md

 # 💫 About Me:
- I'm Aman Singh<br>A passionate frontend developer from India ,who always ready for learn and contribute in community <br>
+I'm a dedicated computer engineering student with a passion for data science and programming.
+I thrive in dynamic environments and enjoy tackling challenging projects.
+My goal is to leverage my skills to make a positive impact in the tech world. <br>

 ## 🌐 Socials: